 toshi no ichi

-A geisha at a festival. | Photo by Grigoris Miliaresis
+Spotted geisha. | Photo by Grigoris Miliaresis

 • April: The Asakusa Kannon-ura Ichiyo Sakura Festival features an Oiran Dōchū, a procession of traditional Japanese courtesans.
 You’ll get the chance to see their amazing costumes, make-up, and stoic expressions.
 They are a step up (or down, depending on how you look at it) from regular geisha, with more extreme outfits.

 • December: Asakusa’s Toshi no Ichi Fair is where locals gather to purchase their hagoita — lucky rackets exquisitely decorated and placed in Japanese homes to bring good fortune.
-While they are not performing, you might even see geisha buying their own hagoita or perusing the stalls.
+While they are not performing, you might see geisha buying their own hagoita or perusing the stalls.

-3. On the streets: Tokyo’s six hanamachi
+4. On the streets: Tokyo’s six hanamachi

 tokyo geisha